 Remember, the essay you are going to write in Written Ability Test might generate some questions in the subsequent PI round.
 You need to remember the points written in WAT to defend them in front of the interviewer.

-Stay tuned with Byju’s to get different preparation tips of the CAT exam topics along with engaging video lessons to learn more effectively.
+Stay tuned with BYJU’S to get different preparation tips for the CAT exam topics along with engaging video lessons to learn more effectively.
 Also, get the latest CAT exam notification, syllabus and previous year CAT question Papers to strategize a proper preparation plan.